PowerBiDevCamp/Multilanguage-Reports/README.md

-**Warning**
+**Note**
-The contents of this repository were significantly enhanced and restructured early in 2023 to provide the latest Microsoft guidance and best practices.
+The contents of this repository have been significantly restructured and enhanced in January of 2023 to provide the latest Microsoft guidance and best practices.
 If you are looking for the contents of this repository from the original version  published in July 2021, you can find it **[HERE](https://github.com/PowerBiDevCamp/Multilanguage-Reports/tree/version1-july2021)**.

 # Building Multi-language Reports in Power BI